Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 This is a Big Data-Data Engineering (End-to-end) project exploring snowflake cloud.
 The project injest a json file, perform all necessary ETL processes and created a Snowflake dashboard to visualise the data.

 ## Data Source:
-The data used in this project is a json file injested directly from a folder;
+The data used is a Cricket World Cup match in 2023 which comes in a json file injested directly from a folder;
-* Microsoft Financial Sample Data [DownloadMicrosoftData](https://learn.microsoft.com/en-us/power-bi/create-reports/sample-financial-download)

-## Problem Statement
-This project is aimed at improving business performance of Haut supermarket and hence, answer the following questions;
-1. What is the monthly trend of Profit?
-2. What is the ratio of profit of the years under review?
-3. What is the profit ratio on quarterly basis?
-4. Which product category is the most and least profitable?
-5. Where does most sales comes from in terms of region?
-6. Does discount has an effect on Sales?
-7. What is the performance of the Africa market relative to other continent?
-8. Which country is most profitable?
+* Cricket World Cup Match in 2023 [Downloadjsonfilehere](https://drive.google.com/drive/folders/1ls9ST-q6c2fCZZOuaC8Bd5lugrTKbVIE?usp=drive_link)

 ## DE Technical Skills:
 + Schema Creation